Laboratory 2: Timed Game

 Part C: (Class 3) Finished Game

 added within the comment block at the top of the code.
-The laboratory will not be considered complete if this information is lacking.
+The laboratory may not be considered complete if this information is lacking.